Studio headphones are an essential piece of kit in any DJs arsenal.

 We hope this guide has helped you get more familiar with choosing the right headphones.

-As we said, everybody’s hearing preferences are different so at the end of the day, it will be entirely up to you to decide whether a headphone will suit your needs or not.
+As we said, everybody’s hearing preferences are different so at the end of the day, whether they’re open-back or closed-back, it will be entirely up to you to decide whether a headphone will suit your needs or not.